FREE DELIVERY ON ORDERS OVER £100

 Important: Lubricate the milled edge of the wind deflector.

-2b) Do not place the deflector inside the door or on the soft part of the rubber as the deflector will not stay in place.
+2b) Do NOT place the deflector inside the door or on the soft part of the rubber as the deflector will not stay in place and the window will not close.

 3) Push the other end of the deflector into the window channel.
 You may need to gently bend the deflector.
 Make sure the deflector is not too cold before bending it.